felixlopz/hubrise-test-task/content/apps/zelty/en/troubleshooting.md

 ---
 title: Troubleshooting
-position: 4
+position: 5
 layout: documentation
 meta:
   title: Zelty Connection to HubRise Troubleshooting
-  description: Instructions on how to resolve connection issues between Zelty and HubRise
+  description: Instructions on how to resolve connection issues between Zelty and HubRise.
 ---

 From time to time it may be necessary to troubleshoot certain issues with the connection between Zelty or HubRise.
 Should this need arise, the following information may be helpful.